Careers

 Meet our staff

-Want to know what it’s like to transfer from probation and youth offending services to the Inspectorate?
+Want to know what it’s like to transfer from probation and youth justice services to the Inspectorate?
 Or how you can juggle working as an inspector and having a family?
 Or learn more about our commitment to diversity?
 Click on the videos below to find out more.

 • Avtar